Latest update of text: March 2026.

 • increased surveillance of health threats.

-• improve medicinal products, medical devices and crisis-relevant products,
+• access to medicinal products, medical devices and crisis-relevant products

-• strengthening health data, digital tools and services, digital transformation of healthcare,
+• reinforcing health data, digital tools and services; the digital transformation of healthcare

 • integrated work among national health systems.